 Neil Ross was a weekly contributor to Dundalk FM.
 He presented the evening show and specialised in music from the 1980’s.
 Neil was a true Dundalk FC follower and interviewed many Dundalk FC managers and players for his sports show The Lilywhites.
 He gave phone updates from away matches.
 Neil is missed by all who had the pleasure of being in his company and we remember his enthusiasm for soccer, music and his love of broadcasting.

-Noel Sharkey presented a 17- part documentary called ‘My Back Pages’ chronicling the Life and Music of Bob Dylan and recently completed an in depth series on The Eagles.
+Noel Sharkey presented a 17- part documentary called ‘My Back Pages’ chronicling the Life and Music of Bob Dylan and recently completed an in-depth series on The Eagles.
 His next Series will be about Creedence Clearwater Revival.

 Eddie Sherry (RIP) is remembered as always ready to have a chat and a joke with his colleagues.
 Eddie presented a programme called Friends and Neighbours which had a loyal following among the senior citizens many of which knew him personally as he was a weekly visitor to the wards of St Oliver’s Nursing home on the Dublin Road.